Dry Drayton Traffic News

 A428 Caxton Common to Hardwick Improvement

 A £79m contract (including the Great Barford Bypass) was let to Nuttalls - work commenced 2005/6 financial year to last 2 years.
-The A428 Caxton Common to Hardwick opened to traffic on Thursday 24 May 2007, ahead of schedule.
-See Highways Agency for full details.
+The A428 Caxton Common to Hardwick opened to traffic on Thursday 24 May 2007, well ahead of schedule.

 Traffic Update

-Highways Agency Traffic Information - current roadworks and delays on major roads
+Highways England Traffic Information - current roadworks and delays on major roads

 You've got out the old bike, dusted it off, oiled it, pumped up the tyres - where to go.....